Change to Retirement Age Legislation

 5. Whether and when the employee will be requested to be certified medically fit to continue in employment.

 This material is copyright IP of HR Options.
+HR Options is a trademarked brand.
 This document is for the review of the intended recipient(s) only; it is not to be shared, disclosed, distributed or otherwise used without the express permission in writing of an approved Agent of HR Options.